How Long Do Inground Pool Liners Last? Complete Guide

 Water Chemistry Impact

-Keep calcium hardness between 150-250 ppm for vinyl liners (lower than plaster pools).
+Keep calcium hardness between 175-225 ppm for vinyl liners (lower than plaster pools).
 Test water chemistry 2-3 times weekly during swimming season using a quality Taylor test kit.
-When shocking the pool, use liquid chlorine rather than calcium hypochlorite to avoid adding unnecessary calcium.
+When shocking, use liquid chlorine if you would rather not add calcium; cal-hypo works too and is useful when your calcium hardness is low.

 UV Exposure and Sun Damage